Pericles

 by Sir Lawrence Alma-Tadema, Birmingham Museum & Art Gallery

-These major construction projects transformed not only the appearance of Athens, but also the cultural identity of the Athenians.
-In a sense, under Pericles, Athens became not only a military power, but also a leading city in the arts, science and philosophy.
-Within the blossoming of this intellectual atmosphere, sculptors like Phidias, philosophers like Socrates and playwrights like Euripides and Sophocles came to the fore.
+These major construction projects transformed not only the appearance of Athens but also the cultural identity of the Athenians.
+In a sense, under Pericles, Athens became not only a military power but also a leading city in the arts, science, and philosophy.
+Within the blossoming of this intellectual atmosphere, sculptors like Phidias, philosophers like Socrates, and playwrights like Euripides and Sophocles came to the fore.

 ORATORY

-It was from natural science, as the divine Plato says, that he “acquired his loftiness of thought and perfectness of execution, in addition to his natural gifts,” and by applying what he learned to the art of speaking, he far excelled all other speakers.
-It was thus, they say, that he got his surname; though some suppose it was from the structures with which he adorned the city, and others from his ability as a statesman and a general, that he was called Olympian.
-It is not at all unlikely that his reputation was the result of the blending in him of many high qualities.
-But the comic poets of that day, who let fly, both in earnest and in jest, many shafts of speech against him, make it plain that he got this surname chiefly because of his diction; they spoke of him as “thundering” and “lightening” when he harangued his audience, and as “wielding a dread thunderbolt in his tongue”.1
+learned to the art of speaking, he far excelled all other speakers.
+It was thus, they say, that he got his surname; though some suppose it was from the structures with which he adorned the city, and others from his ability as a statesman and general, that he was called Olympian.
+It is not at all unlikely that his reputation was the result of a blend of many high qualities.
+But the comic poets of that day, who let fly, both in earnest and in jest, many shafts of speech against him, make it plain that he got this surname chiefly because of his diction; they spoke of him as “thundering” and “lightning” when he harangued his audience, and as “wielding a dread thunderbolt in his tongue.”1

 THE END OF THE GOLDEN AGE